ubccr/xdmod/docs/commands.md

 The `xdmod-build-filter-lists` command is used to build filter lists for the different realms.
 Ability to auto detect and build all or specify a specific realm or realms to process.

+### acl-config

+The `acl-config` command validates the configuration files that are used by the ACL framework.

+### acl-etl

+The `acl-etl` command is used by the `acl-xdmod-management` and `acl-import` commands.

+### acl-import

+The `acl-import` command imports the ACLs into the database.

+### acl-xdmod-management

+The `acl-xdmod-management` command creates or updates the structure of the database tables used by the ACL framework.